Bochhh/SOC-Investigation/threat-hunting/powershell_threat_hunt_complete.md

 Now I needed to narrow down the noise.
 Splunk was returning thousands of events.
 I needed to focus on just PowerShell.

-I navigated through the Splunk results and found the field that would reveal everything: **`data.win.eventdata.image`**
+I navigated through the Wazuh  results and found the field that would reveal everything: **`data.win.eventdata.image`**

 This field shows the actual executable that was launched on each system.
 I could see various processes — explorer.exe, svchost.exe, cmd.exe — but I needed only PowerShell.